ysyk2021/the-creative-product-developer-innovating-solutions-for-everyday-problems/src/chapter-2-2.md

-# The Benefits of Creativity in Product Development

 In this chapter, we will explore the various benefits that creativity brings to the process of product development.
 We will discuss how creativity enhances problem-solving, drives innovation, increases customer satisfaction, and ultimately contributes to the success of a product.